 But don’t forget to watch your step and take a small torch as the reserve is pitch black.

-Sadly he saw no wildlife (not even an owl hooting) and then managed to fall down six steps from a bird hide in the dark.
-Fortunately only his pride was scuffed together with his trousers and his bruised derriere .
+Sadly he saw nor heard any wildlife (not even an owl hooting) and then managed to fall down six steps from a bird hide in the dark.
+Fortunately, only his pride was scuffed together with his trousers and his bruised derriere.